AireStream

 What Consistent AI Visibility Requires

 Businesses AI cites across professional services queries share measurable traits.
-Multi-platform review presence generates 4.6 to 6.3 ChatGPT citations for businesses on four or more platforms versus 1.8 for single-platform businesses (Semactic, 2026).
-Pages not updated quarterly lose AI citations at three times the rate of current content (Frase.io, 2026).
-High fact density in published material can increase AI visibility by up to 40% (Semrush, 2026).
-85% of AI citations come from third-party sources rather than business websites (AuthorityTech, 2026).
+Multi-platform review presence generates materially more ChatGPT citations than single-platform presence.
+Pages not updated regularly lose AI citations faster than current content.
+High fact density in published material can meaningfully increase AI visibility.
+Around 85% of AI citations come from third-party sources rather than business websites (5W Research, 2026).

 By the time proposal volumes soften, the pre-meeting audit has run for months.
 Buyers researched your fee position, found another business more visible and more cited, and moved on without registering in any system you monitor.
 Generative engine optimisation is the discipline that closes the gap.